 What are some things to avoid?

 One of the most difficult jobs for all children is to learn who they are as people and how they are different from others around them.
-This job is harder for twins, especially identical ones, who are always being compared with one another.
-There are things you can do to help:
+This job is harder for twins, especially identical ones, who are always being compared to one another.
+There are things you can do to help, such as:

 - Avoid picking names for the twins that rhyme or sound alike.